The couple's children marveled at their parents' longevity, both in life and in marriage.

 "We often talked among ourselves about how either one of them would deal with life without the other," Mike Rippey told KPIX.
 "Especially my father.
 He loved my mother."

-And the families of more than 200 are still searching for their missing loved ones.
+In many areas, the smoke is thick and the sky is orange.
+And the families of more than 500 people are still searching for their missing loved ones.

-Here's what we know about some of those who died:
+Here's what we know about some of the victims and those still missing:

 The victims lost